tezos/tezos/docs/introduction/contributing.rst

 particular, we use a lot of functors, and a few GADTs in the codebase, so you may want to make sure that you master these advanced concepts.

-Then, if you don’t know well about the Lwt library, that’s what you want to learn.
-This library is used extensively throughout the code base, as that’s the one we use to handle concurrency, and Tezos is a very concurrent system.
+Then, if you don’t know much about the Lwt library, that’s what you want to learn next.
+This library is used extensively throughout the code base, as that’s the one we use to handle concurrency; and Tezos is a very concurrent system.
 You can use the `online documentation <https://ocsigen.org/lwt/3.2.1/manual/manual>`__.
 The chapter on concurrency of `Real World
 OCaml <https://github.com/dkim/rwo-lwt>`__ has also been ported to Lwt.